idris-hackers/idris-bot/README.md

-This bot connects an Idris REPL with IRC by running `idris` in IDEslave mode, piping queries from IRC to it, interpreting the responses and sending them back.
+This bot connects an Idris REPL with IRC by running `idris` in IDE-mode, piping queries from IRC to it, interpreting the responses and sending them back.

 One argument is required, naming the config file to use.